LynnT2/FantasticFour/GroupAssignment1.md

 # FantasticFour

 ## Introduction
 COVID 19 has led to an uptick in Asian American attacks.
-The Fantastic Four group is utilizing web mapping to illustrate the patterns in these hate crimes.
+The Fantastic Four group is utilizing web mapping to illustrate the patterns in these hate incidents.

 ## Team Members
 Labiba Alam, Haiqi Zhou, Adriana Romero, and Lynn Tieu make up the Fantastic Four team.